 Do I need to value individual stocks if I just want to invest in index funds?

-No. For most UK investors, a low-cost global tracker like a FTSE Global All Cap fund will outperform their stock-picking attempts net of effort and tax.
-Learning to value stocks is still useful because it makes you a smarter index investor.
-You understand what is inside the index and why prices move.
+No. For most UK investors, a low-cost global tracker will outperform their stock-picking attempts net of effort and tax.
+Learning to value stocks still makes you a smarter index investor.

 How much of my portfolio should I put into individual stocks?

-A common rule is to keep individual stock-picking to 10-20% of your investable assets, with the rest in diversified funds.
-This caps the damage if you get it wrong while letting you learn from real positions.
+A common rule is 10-20% of investable assets, with the rest in diversified funds.
+This caps the damage if you get it wrong.
 If you cannot beat the index after a few years, the lesson is to stop and put the money back into trackers.

 What is the most common beginner mistake when valuing a stock?